-Choosing a front door for your home is an important decision.
-It is the focal point of the home, and makes the first impression on visitors.
+Choosing a front door for your home is an important decision as it is the focal point of the home, and makes the first impression on visitors.
 Replacing your front entry door can have a big impact on the curb appeal of your home as well as the style of your home’s entry or foyer.
 There are so many entry door styles to choose from that it can be a difficult decision to make.
-Here are some popular front door configurations to consider.
+If you're looking to make an impression on passersby, but don't know where to know where to start, allow us to introduce you to some popular front door configurations to consider.

 Front door designs with glass